 In a hearty Italian style dinner, garlic bread is served with pasta, tomato-infused meatballs, and a green salad.
 This class meal offers a fulfilling and well-balanced combo consisting of protein, carbs, and green vegetables.

-Garlic bread is a classic accompaniment to any hearty soup.
-The crunchy texture offers a nice contrast to silky soup, giving a satisfying experience.If you are in the mood for a soup to pair with garlic bread, check out our pumpkin soup and split pea soup.
+This recipe is a classic accompaniment to any hearty soup.
+The crunchy texture offers a nice contrast to silky soup, giving a satisfying experience.If you are in the mood for a soup to pair with this recipe, check out our pumpkin soup and split pea soup.
 They are both easy to make and delicious to satisfy even the pickiest soup lovers.

 - 4 oz french baguette sliced